 Erected by Buenos Aires Ciudad.

 Topics.
 This historical marker is listed in this topic list: Arts, Letters, Music.

 Location.
 34° 36.616′ S, 58° 22.405′ W. Marker is in Buenos Aires.
 Marker is at the intersection of Adolfo Asina and Bolivar, on the left when traveling west on Adolfo Asina.
 The bookstore and marker are in the Montserrat area of Buenos Aires.
 Touch for map.
 Marker is at or near this postal address: Adolfo Alsina 500, Buenos Aires C1066, Argentina.
 Touch for directions.

 Other nearby markers.
 At least 3 other markers are within 3 kilometers of this marker, measured as the crow flies.
 El Obelisco de Buenos Aires (approx. one kilometer away); Templo de Nuestra Señora del Pilar (approx. 3.1 kilometers away); La Recoleta Cemetery (approx. 3.1 kilometers away).

 1. Libreria de Avila

-Originally called the College Bookstore because it was just steps from the National College of Buenos Aires, it was demolished
+Originally called the College Bookstore because it was just steps from the National College of Buenos Aires, it was demolished and rebuilt in 1926.

 — Submitted January 13, 2015, by Marsha A. Matson of Palmetto Bay, Florida.